 If the first parameter in a call is a 4-character picture, the following definition inserts a dummy value in the first position and treats the actual value as that of the second parameter:

 '''

 <param index='1'

 usage='r'

-skip-type='PIC:(X\(4\)'/>
+skip-type='PIC:(X\setminus(4\setminus)'/>

 '''

-NOTE: Skip definitions are currently limited to declarations having picture clauses.
+Note: Skip definitions are currently limited to declarations with picture clauses.
 Use regular expression syntax to specify normalized picture strings.